What is Involved in the Home Inspection Process?

 Who Conducts the Home Inspection?

-A home inspection should always be carried out by a qualified professional.
-These individuals have undergone rigorous training to identify issues that might be missed by the untrained eye.
-They have extensive knowledge about building codes, construction practices, and potential safety hazards. [ 1 ]
+A qualified professional should always carry out a home inspection.
+These individuals undergo rigorous training to identify issues an untrained eye might miss.
+They possess extensive knowledge about building codes, construction practices, and potential safety hazards.

-When selecting a home inspector, it’s important to do your homework.
+When you select a home inspector, you must do your homework.
 Look for certifications, check reviews, and ask for referrals.
-The competency of your inspector can significantly influence the outcome of the inspection.
+Your inspector’s competency can significantly influence the inspection’s outcome.

 What Does a Home Inspection Cover?

-A comprehensive home inspection covers the home’s major systems and structural elements.
-This typically includes the home’s:
+A comprehensive home inspection covers your home’s major systems and structural elements.
+This typically includes your home’s:

 • Foundation and basement